 - Visit the UNESCO World Heritage Site, Kronberg Castle, built as a fortress in the 16th Century, immortalised by Shakespeare in Hamlet as Elsinore Castle.

-- Go to Rosenborg Castle constructed in 1606 as the summer residence of King Christian iV, a fairytale looking castle now a museum and hold the crown jewels, family portraits and more.
+- Visit Denmark’s Castles and definitely make it to Rosenborg Castle constructed in 1606 as the summer residence of King Christian iV, a fairytale looking castle now a museum and hold the crown jewels, family portraits and more.